truenas/middleware/docs/userguide/freenas_intro.rst

 * Support for Link Layer Discovery Protocol (:ref:`LLDP`) has been added.
 This allows network devices to advertise their identity, capabilities, and neighbors on an Ethernet LAN.

 * Support for WebDAV has been added which can be configured from :menuselection:`Services --> WebDAV`.
 This provides a file browser with HTTP authentication and optional SSL encryption.

 * The Linux jail templates have been removed as they were too experimental and limited to 32-bit.
 Instead, use the VirtualBox template, which installs a web-based instance of phpVirtualBox, and use that to install the desired Linux distro or any other operating system.

+* Plugins and Jails now support DHCP configuration for IPv4 and IPv6.
+This should resolve most software connectivity issues when the network contains a DHCP server.

 * The cruciblewds, s3cmd, and Syncthing plugins have been added.

 The GUI has been reorganized as follows: